-Black Friday and Cyber Monday are rapidly approaching and there’s not much time to shore up your email marketing practices before the big day hits.
-Here are three quick best practices to ensure you have in place before the big events hit.
+Black Friday and Cyber Monday are rapidly approaching and there’s not much time to shore up your email campaign marketing practices before the big day hits.
+Here are three quick best practices to ensure you have in place before starting your email campaign for these events:

 1. Segment your lists